 Every year, the PBK Alumni Association of the Delaware Valley proudly honors outstanding area high school students who excel academically by awarding them with a hardcover book, which is presented to them at their high school graduation ceremony.
 This book is judged carefully by our board as a book that will enrich and educate the students who have achieved such academic excellence.

 The Doctors Blackwell by Janice Nimura was chosen as the prize book for the 2021 PBK Delaware Valley Book Award, while American Moonshot: John F. Kennedy and the Great Space Race by Douglas Brinkley was the prize book for 2020.
-Approximately 58 high schools in our region participated in 2020, despite the challenges of presenting graduations virtually, and a similar number are expected to participate in 2021.
+Approximately 58 high schools in our region participated in 2020, despite the challenges of presenting graduations virtually, and while close to 70 schools participated in 2021.

 If you know of a deserving high school in our area, that is interested in participating in this award program, please ask their contact person to reach out to our Association at <email@example.com> .
 The counties in our region are: PA - Philadelphia, Bucks, Montgomery, Delaware & Chester; NJ - Camden, Gloucester, Burlington & Mercer; DE - New Castle